MEET OUR STAFF

 -

-Priya Senecal, LPC
+Priya Senecal, LPC, CST

 Read MoreLicensed Professional Counselor

 During psychotherapy sessions, Priya takes a collaborative and relational approach, believing the student is the expert on themselves and what they feel.
-She assists the student in identifying patterns…be them of behavior, relationship dynamics, attachment or others.
+She assists the student in identifying patterns…be them of behavior, relationship dynamics, attachment, or others.
 The student and Priya can then come up with a plan to address the situation.
 The plan is always based on the student’s interests, experiences and strengths.

 -